 Now that you have applied your fireproof coating, it’s important to follow proper safety precautions and maintenance tips to ensure its effectiveness over time.
 First and foremost, keep an eye out for any signs of wear and tear, such as chipping paint or peeling primer.
 If you notice either of these issues, repair them by applying additional layers of the product as needed.
 Make sure to routinely inspect all areas for any potential hazards, such as exposed wood fibers or splintering boards, which could compromise the integrity of the fireproof coating’s protection against flames and heat sources.
 You should also follow safety precautions closely when working with flammable material.
 Store all combustible materials properly away from heat sources and keep a fire extinguisher nearby in case of an emergency.

-Now that you have this brief guide for fireproofing a deck or patio, you can use these strategies in your outdoor space today.
+Now that you have this brief guide for fireproofing a deck or patio, you can use these strategies in your outdoor space today and use your fire pits or patio heaters with a little more ease of mind.
 If you’re looking to elevate and upgrade your outdoor space in other ways, check out Mr. Spindle’s selection of porch railing spindles.